kaicong12/panasonic-cluster/README.md

 The second part of generating job_array is to actually generate the job array using the data table produced from the previous step.
 For each job, the script would generate one task for every qp to compress the same data on.
 One examplary task would be as follow:
 `"-i ../CTC_Dataset/$dataset_name/$data_name.yuv -b $binfile -q $filtered_qp -hgt $height -wdt $width --FrameSkip=$frame_skip --FramesToBeEncoded=$frame_num --IntraPeriod=$intra_period --FrameRate=$frame_rate $extra_params%$binfolder%$data_name.log"`
 Each task represents a command to be run by the Encoder on a specific QP and this task will be sent to `RunOne.sh` for encoding.
+(Details specified under the [RunOne.sh](#RunOne.sh) section)

 Code to generate job_array are as below:
 <details>